 Water was rationed, so the soldiers washed in streams after making sure there were no alligators or snakes nearby.
 If they took a bath, they did it in cold water.
 Men went days without washing their faces.
 The popular conversation during the maneuvers was where the battalion being was being sent next.
 Rumors flew that after the maneuvers they were going to Ft.
 Ord, California, Ft.
 Lewis, Washington, Ft.
 Benning, Georgia, or Ft.
 Mead, Maryland.

 After the maneuvers, there was a rumor they were going to be sent to Ft.
 Bragg, North Carolina, but many of the battalion members expected to return to Ft.
 Knox.
 Instead, the battalion received orders to report to Camp Polk, Louisiana.
 At this time, Major Bacon Moore was relieved of command of the 192nd because of his age and Captain Ted Wickord became the commanding officer of the battalion.
 On October 3, Wickord was ordered to Ft.
 Knox and received the orders to send the battalion overseas.
 After he returned to Camp Polk, on the side of a hill, the battalion learned that it had been selected to go overseas.
-Those men who were married with dependents, 29 years old or older, or whose National Guard enlistments were within months of ending were allowed to resign from federal service.
+Those men who were married with dependents, 29 years old or older, or whose National Guard enlistments would end while the battalion was overseas, were allowed to resign from federal service.
 They were replaced with men from the 753rd Tank Battalion who volunteered or had their names drawn out of a hat.

 There are at least two stories on the decision to send the battalion overseas, but the decision appeared to have been made well before the maneuvers.
 According to one story, the decision was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Formosa which had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.
 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and the Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.